© Piotr Strojnowski

 The program enables young people to enter into a critical examination of history.
 Transnational learning at historical sites of National Socialist persecution and extermination and also matters of European culture(s) of remembrance are at the center of the program.
 Funding is provided for memorial sites, educational institutions and NGOs in Germany, Europe and Israel.

-The YOUNG PEOPLE Remember funding program will be financed from Federal Foreign Office funds in the years 2020 to 2022.
+The YOUNG PEOPLE remember funding program is to be financed with resources from the German Foreign Office from 2023 to 2025.

 The reappraisal and communication of the atrocity of the Porajmos, the genocide against the European Sinti and Roma during the time of National Socialism, is an important concern for the EVZ Foundation.
 Sinti and Roma continue to be discriminated against and marginalized.
 The Foundation intends to counteract this through educational formats as well as the strengthening of self-organizations.